Wellesley College offers aid on the basis of demonstrated financial need.

 Wellesley assumes that a student will contribute to her own education.
 All students are expected to contribute at least $1,950 per year towards her costs.

-Understanding financial aid awards
+Understanding financial aid offers

-- Sample Aid Awards:
+- Sample Aid Offers:

-- Understanding Aid Awards:
+- Understanding Aid Offers:

-For U.S. students with aid awards
+For U.S. students with aid offers

-For international students with aid awards
+For international students with aid offers

 The Statement of Financial Aid lists the aid for which you are eligible and indicates requirements that must be met in order to finalize your aid package.
 Paper copies of this Statement are only sent to newly admitted students.
 Returning students may access their Statement online through MyWellesley.